jamesm224/ProSynTaxDB-workflow/README.md

   - `nodes_file`: path to your installation of ProSynTax_nodes.dmp file for Kaiju (completed earlier in step [Installing ProSynTax](#installing-prosyntax)).
   - `names_file`: path to your installation of ProSynTax_names.dmp file for Kaiju.
   - `fmi_file`: path to your installation of ProSynTax_file.fmi file for Kaiju.
-  - `diamond_file`: path to your installation of CyCOG6.dmnd database file for BLAST.
+  - `diamond_file`: path to your installation of CyCOG6.dmnd dataset file for BLAST.
   - `genus_list`: list of genus you would like to extract raw read count for.
     - Default: ['Synechococcus', 'Prochlorococcus', 'unclassified']
     - "unclassified": include reads that are labeled "unclassified" or "cannot be assigned to a (non-viral) genus" by Kaiju.